kumahq/kuma-website/app/docs/dev/policies/meshtrace.md

       name: x-version
 ```

-For `header` - if a value is missing then `default` will be used.
+If a value is missing for `header`, `default` is used.
-If `default` is not provided then the tag won't be added.
+If `default` isn't provided, then the tag won't be added.

 ### Backends